pydicom/dicom-validator/README.md

 check for a newer version of the DICOM standard and download it if found.

-It is also possible to use older versions of the standard via the command line option `--revision` or `-r`, provided they are available for download (at the time of writing, standards are available since revision 2014a).
+It is also possible to use older versions of the standard via the command line option `--edition` or `-e`, provided they are available for download (at the time of writing, standards are available since edition 2014a).
 A list of currently available editions can be found in *<user home>/dicom-validator/editions.json* after a tool has been called the first time.